 - Extremely graphic or crude: Erotica also doesn’t have to have explicit sex scenes, though most readers will want and expect it.

 I’ll say it again: erotica is not romance with hardly any plot and tons of sex scenes.
-Erotica is its own genre—sometimes poorly written with little to it other than titillation, sometimes subtle and literary, or a combination of traits.
+Erotica is its own genre—sometimes poorly written with little to it other than titillation, and sometimes subtle and literary.

 What is Romance?